 Protocols for Continuing Education Students

-The following is an update, effective August 13, 2021, on the latest heath measures being taken by the college as we prepare for the start of the fall semester.
+Effective May 13th, 2022, the following is an update on the latest health measures being taken by Kirkwood according to CDC guidance.
 Kirkwood has always been a community that prides itself on working together to achieve our goals, and our response to COVID-19 has been no different.
-It is important that we all do our part.
-Please read the following update carefully as some of the procedures and protocols are changing from this summer and last year.

 There are a few simple steps we all can take to help make this academic year productive.
 It takes all of us working together to keep our campus community safe: